Fast geostatistical inference under positional uncertainty: Analysing DHS household survey data: Discussions and Conclusions

 \section{Discussions and Conclusions}

-Accounting for jittering in the analysis of DHS contraception use data leads to more accurate parameter estimates.
-This effect becomes more clear if more jittering is applied.
-We see slight improvement in predictive quality under standard DHS jittering, and this difference becomes clearer for higher amounts of jittering.
-Our novel approach represents a major improvement over existing approaches that are suitable for binomial data such as INLA within MCMC, where computation time is measured in days \citep{wilson2021estimation}.
-The computation time is increased from seconds to minutes, which would not be an issue in practice.
+Our simulation study suggests that accounting for the presence of jittering, or positional uncertainty, in the geostatistical analysis of DHS data on contraception use leads to more accurate parameter estimates than a standard geostatistical analysis.
+The improvement becomes more pronounced if more jittering is applied than DHS applies by default.
+Further, we see slight improvement in predictive quality under standard DHS jittering, and this improvement becomes clearer for higher amounts of jittering.
+Our novel approach represents a major improvement over existing inference approaches that are suitable for binomial observation models such as INLA within MCMC, where computation time is measured in days \citep{wilson2021estimation}.
+The computation time of the new approach is measured in minutes as compared to days for INLA within MCMC.

-In the simulation study we encountered numerical issues when fitting a small number of the simulations.
-These occurred when the amount of jittering was large compared to the range.
-In the case of range 160 km and 4$\times$DHS jittering, 2 out of 50 model runs crashed.
-Though, this amount of jittering is large compared to what is used in practice, but there is a need for future investigation into methods that are more stable for higher amounts of positional uncertainty.